 Our sale of insurance products is subject to various state insurance laws and regulations which govern allowable charges and other insurance practices.
 Standard Casualty's insurance operations are regulated by the state insurance boards where it underwrites its policies.
 Underwriting, premiums, investments and capital reserves (including dividend payments to stockholders) are subject to the rules and regulations of these state agencies.

-In 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act (collectively, the "Affordable Care Act"), was passed into law.
-As enacted, the Affordable Care Act reforms, among other things, certain aspects of health insurance.
-The Affordable Care Act could continue to increase our healthcare costs, adversely impacting the Company's earnings.
-On March 6, 2017, the American Health Care Act of 2017 (House of Representatives Bill 1628) passed the vote of the House of Representatives, which would repeal and replace the Affordable Care Act.
-At this time, it is uncertain how the changes would impact our results of operations.
+In 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act (collectively, the "Health Reform Law"), was passed into law.
+As enacted, the Health Reform Law reforms, among other things, certain aspects of health insurance.
+The Health Reform Law could continue to increase our healthcare costs, adversely impacting the Company's earnings.